Undergraduate Department of Economics

 A student majoring in economics must complete the minor requirements specified by a supporting academic department.
 Recommended minors include business, business analytics, entrepreneurship, mathematics, statistics, computer science, history, psychology, and any of the minors available in the College of Social Sciences.

-In accordance with University mapping milestones, undergraduate students who intend to major in economics should take ECO 2013, 2023, and the supporting courses in mathematics and statistics before completing liberal studies.
-The principles courses (ECO 2013, 2023) may be taken in either order.
-The department allows students to take the courses in the same semester, but neither recommends nor encourages it.
+In accordance with University mapping milestones, undergraduate students who intend to major in economics should take ECO 2013, 2023, and the supporting courses in mathematics and statistics before completing CoreFSU Curriculum.
+The principles courses (ECO 2013, 2023) may be taken in either order, though the preferred order is to take ECO2023 first.
+Students may take both ECO2013 and ECO2023 at the same time.

 Academic Performance